Eating like a Local in Trivandrum, India

 My stomach did a somersault, nerves mixed with excitement, as I realized my fate: either good or bad, I was now completely in the hands of the universe.

-In hindsight, I think this became my mantra of the trip.
-This is because so many times, I was so completely reliant on the compassion of new friends or complete strangers.
-These instances of human kindness first presented upon my arrival to India in the form of 3 incredibly kind and gentle souls: new friends who took me under their wings and hosted me during my stay in Thiruvananthapuram (Trivandrum).
+In hindsight, I think this became my mantra of the trip because so many times, I was completely reliant on the compassion of new friends or complete strangers.
+These instances of human kindness first presented upon my arrival to India in the form of 3 incredibly kind and gentle souls: new friends who hosted me during my stay in Thiruvananthapuram (Trivandrum).

-My host Umang had agreed to pick me up from the airport, but to my surprise and slight concern, he drove a motorcycle.
-With my cumbersome backpack strapped on tight, I tumultuously climbed up on the back of his bike and we sped off into the night.
-This was my first experience on the back of a motorcycle.
-We were intertwined in the hustle and bustle of urban Indian traffic, with horns blasting and vehicles of all shapes and sizes competing for space on the road.
-I ‘white-knuckled’ the sidebars along the seat in attempts to stay on the back and did my best to conceal how nervous I actually was.
+My host (we will call him U) agreed to pick me up from the airport, but to my surprise and slight concern, he drove a motorcycle.
+With my monstrous backpack strapped on tight, I tumultuously climbed up on the back of the bike and we sped off into the night.
+This was my first experience on the back of a motorcycle and I struggled to stay on, teetering with the added weight of my bag as we intertwined through urban Indian traffic.

 My life is now in the hands of the universe.

-Once I arrived at Umang’s house, his flatmates suggested we head out for a midnight snack.
-They were eager for me to try the one South Indian meal they swore I could not miss: masala dosa.
-We took off again on the bike, whizzing through the buzzing streets as darkness settled over the city.
+When we arrived at U’s house, his flatmates suggested we head out for food…they were eager for me to try the one South Indian meal they swore I could not miss: masala dosa.
+We took off again on the bike, flying through the buzzing streets as darkness settled over the city.
 Bright lights illuminated the shops and stalls, as we wove in and out of traffic.
-We stopped at a small, family owned restaurant with striped table clothes and Indian music playing softly through a ceiling speaker.
-I watched as the owner brought out our food on silver trays and our drinks in matching cups.
+We stopped at a small, family owned restaurant with striped table cloths and Indian music playing softly through a ceiling speaker.
+I watched as the owner brought out our food and drink on silver trays.

 My new friends expertly ripped pieces from the thin, warm, pancake-like dosa while capturing flavourful bits of potatoes from inside the wrap.
 They alternated between dipping into a savoury sambar sauce or spicy coconut chutney.
-Never having ate this meal before, let alone with my hands, I awkwardly tried to mimic them.
+I awkwardly tried to mimic them, creating a mess bigger than a sticky, crumb-covered baby at a cake smash.

-“Just pop the whole thing in your mouth”, Umang said as he confidently devoured his.
+“Just pop the whole thing in your mouth”, U said as he confidently devoured his.

 Why not?, I thought to myself.